Pedro Suarez, MD

 Senior Director Infectious Diseases Cluster

 Pedro G. Suarez, MD, is a public health expert with nearly 30 years of experience developing, managing, implementing, and advising public health programs focused on TB, leprosy, and TB/HIV control.
 His work spans across 25 countries, including those in Latin America, the Caribbean, Africa, and the Middle East.
-Currently, he is the senior director for the infectious disease cluster, which includes the organization’s TB, malaria and HIV technical areas, and is the technical lead for MSH’s TB portofolio.
+He is a senior director in the infectious disease cluster, which includes the organization’s TB, malaria and HIV technical areas, and is a technical lead for MSH’s TB portofolio.
 Since 2004, he has also served as MSH’s senior program associate for TB and TB/HIV, global technical lead for TB and the project director supervisor for MSH’s TB CAP, TB CARE I, Challenge TB, Help Ethiopia Address the Low TB Performance (HEAL TB), and Uganda's TRACK TB projects.

 Prior to MSH, he transformed the Peruvian National TB Program (NTB) into a model program and worked as a consultant for national and international organizations, including the World Health Organization, the Pan American Health Organization, Koninklijke Nederlandse Chemische Vereniging (KNCV), and the Canadian Lung Association.
 For 14 years he also served as a public health professor at the Universidad Nacional Mayor de San Marcos, Faculty of Medicine in Lima, Peru.